underscoreio/essential-scala/src/pages/collections/index.md

 Next we will cover the other main collection classes: **maps and sets**.
 We will discover that they share a great deal in common with sequences, so most of our knowledge transfers directly.

-We finish with discussion of **ranges**, which represent sequences of integers.
+We finish with discussion of **ranges**, which can represent large sequences of integers without storing every intermediate value in memory.